 Thank you for visiting Blanket Sea, an arts and literary magazine featuring work created by people living with chronic illness, mental illness, and disability.
 There aren’t many places where writers and artists with illness and disabilities can express themselves in a safe, open, and welcoming space.
 We want Blanket Sea to be that space.

 We publish quality writing and art that is evocative, provocative, and tells a story.
-We are inclusive of creators from all backgrounds, orientations, and ethnicities.
+We are inclusive of creators from all backgrounds, orientations, identities, and ethnicities.

 Poetry Editor: Kaitlyn (Katy) Brennan.
-Katy is a teenage disability advocate living with Ehlers Danlos Syndrome and associated conditions.
+Katy is a disability advocate living with Ehlers Danlos Syndrome and associated conditions.
 Her work has been featured on The Mighty, Deaf Poets Society, Al Jazeera, and more.
 In her free time, Katy works to increase the basic rights of those with chronic illnesses and disabilities.
 In the future, she plans to pursue a dual degree in Journalism and Political Science in order to continue her advocacy.

 Art Editor: Pj Kneisel.
 Pj’s art explores the contradictions between the macabre and the comic.
 He received his BA in Studio Art from Cal State Long Beach and is the founder of Aorta VI, an art collective.
 Pj works in the mental health field and has personally struggled with depression.
 Visit his website to learn more about his creative work.
-(He also designed our amazing header and logo.)

 Poetry Editor: Matthew Laverty.
 Matthew earned a BLA from the University of Massachusetts, Lowell, where he studied creative writing under award winning poet Maggie Dietz and critically acclaimed author Andre Dubus III.
 He deals with chronic pain and depression daily, and he writes poetry as a means to be.
 His poems have appeared at Poetry Quarterly, FORTH Magazine, and elsewhere.